Skip to main content

 Ratafia

-Traditional Andorran herbal liqueur made with green walnuts, herbs, and spices.
-Sweet and aromatic, perfect as a digestif.
+An Andorran herbal liqueur made from green walnuts, herbs, and spices.
+Sweet and aromatic, it is usually drunk as a digestif.

 liqueur25-30%